nslay/diceloss_cpp/README.md

 * `reduction` = "none" -- [ BatchSize ]

 ## `ignore_channel`
-This ignores a channel in your input `x`.
-You can use this to ignore the background label for example!
+This ignores computing the binary dice loss along one of the input channels.
+If `ignore_channel` is not one of the integers in the range `[0, Channels)`, then this option has no effect on dice loss calculation (binary dice loss will be calculated along all channels).
+Binary dice loss for other channels will be computed normally even when encountering mask labels of `ignore_channel`.
+This is useful for ignoring the background label.

 ## `ignore_label`
-Similar to `ignore_channel`, this lets you ignore any integer label.
-This is useful for masking out unknown regions of an image that you don't want contributing to the loss or gradient calculation.
-This is different to `ignore_channel` in that it can be any integer label (e.g. -1).
+In contrast to `ignore_channel`, this ignores any computation related to **all** binary dice losses over all channels whenever the mask label is `ignore_label`.
+This is useful for ignoring *don't-care* or *unknown* regions of an image.
+There will be no loss or gradient contribution in regions of the mask with label `ignore_label`.
+The `ignore_label` can be any integer.
+If the mask has no `ignore_label` labels, this option has no effect on dice loss calculation.

 ## `smooth`, `p`
 These are terms in the dice calculation given below
 ```
 dice(x,y) = 1 - (2*x'*y + smooth)/(|x|_p^p + |y|_p^p + smooth)
 ```
-where `|x|_p` is p-norm of `x`.
+where `|x|_p` is the p-norm of `x`.

 ## `reduction`